efpcode/babelfish/BabelDevJournal.md

 ### Date: 2021-02-15
 Hello again,
 I need to confess that I have not code today on the project :astonished:.
-The reason new IKEA furniture needs to assembled.
+The reason new IKEA furniture needs to be assembled.

 #### thanks for the read and cya again on 19-feb.